ch-stark/gitops-rbac-example/blog.md

   How to configure if option 1?
   How to configure if option 2?

 * Should teams work directly on Managed-Clusters or should they all do that through the Hub-Cluster?
-E.g. deployment is only allowed via Hub

 * Should Cluster-Admins be disallowed on ManagedClusters?

-* Who and what can be done on the Hub-Cluster by non Cluster-Admins.
+* Who and what can be done on the Hub-Cluster by non Cluster-Admins?

 * Should there be namespaces that are shared between different Clusters?

 * Who is allowed to create namespaces on the Hub/Managed-Clusters?

 * Should Gitops be used and how are the permissions in git-handled?

+* Should certain resources be excluded in git?

 To go one step back we can identify three common patterns when handling Applications in MultiClusterEnvironments: